gromblr1/mkdocs-base/docs/intconcepts.md

 [Wikipedia:Contents/Glossaries](https://en.wikipedia.org/wiki/Wikipedia:Contents/Glossaries)
 [Wikipedia:Contents/Outlines](https://en.wikipedia.org/wiki/Wikipedia:Contents/Outlines)  <-- Useful format !!
 [Mental Models I Find Repeatedly Useful](https://medium.com/@yegg/mental-models-i-find-repeatedly-useful-936f1cc405d) < -- extremely useful mental models
+[Mental Models: The Best Way to Make Intelligent Decisions (109 Models Explained)(https://fs.blog/mental-models/?)
+[Wisecharlie.com](https://www.wisecharlie.com/blog)  <-- A mental model is a representation of an external reality inside your head—a kind of cognitive map.
+The purpose of mental models is to gain and understand knowledge about the world through key multidisciplinary concepts.
+The closer you get your cognitive process (the way your brain approaches a problem) to reality, the better the decisions you’ll make in life.

 #Linguistical relations
 [Shibboleth](https://en.wikipedia.org/wiki/Shibboleth)